 After you’ve experienced the romantic feeling of life in the 19th century, it’s time to explore our final recommendation for the day, which is just located up a very famous hill.

-The last location on your historical itinerary is Signal Hill, who is also one of St. John’s most popular landmarks.
-Not only is it a perfect place for gorgeous views and hiking, but it is also rich in history.
-Here you can learn all about the Second World War and the first transatlantic wireless signal in 1901, where the hill got it’s namesake from.
+The last location on your historical itinerary is Signal Hill, which is also one of St. John’s most popular landmarks.
+Not only is it the perfect place for gorgeous views and hiking, but it is also rich in history.
+Here you can learn all about the Second World War and the first transatlantic wireless signal in 1901, from which the hill got it’s namesake.

 After browsing the shop and Cabot Tower, walk down the path to the take in the panoramic views overlooking The Narrows, Fort Amherst, St. John’s Harbour, the city, and the ever extending Atlantic Ocean.
 Here you will also find a show of ships, whales, icebergs and seabirds depending on the time of year.
 If you look real close you can even see where you started your day, at Cape Spear!
 Even on a foggy day, it is still worth the trip.
 The fog creeps in and feels like it is swallowing you whole, a truly magical experience for visitors and locals alike!
 Makes sure to make a stop at the cannons and visitors centre to learn more about the history of this site.